pedro-fontinele/pedro-fontinele/README.md

-# Hey 👋
+# Hello! 👋

-### My name is Pedro Fontinele, I’m Brazilian and I’m 21 years old, born in São Paulo.
+### My name is Pedro Fontinele, I am a full-stack PHP developer and I study Software Engineering.

-I'm a front-end developer in training! 🚀 I am currently studying Software Engineering at UNIFRAN! 📚💻
+📚💻🚀

 I am passionate about technology and software development!